- Pricing and currency

 - Q. How are products shipped?

-- A. Orders shipped overseas are sent via DHL.
-UK orders are sent via Royal Mail.
+- A. Standard UK orders are sent via Royal Mail.
+Express UK orders are sent via DHL.
 US orders are sent from the US via UPS.
 All international and express deliveries will need to be signed for.

 - Q. How much will shipping cost to my address?